Boro23-wq/boro-blogs/content/blog/next/incremental-static-regeneration.md

 )
 ```

 The data received is an array of objects like so.
-Each of these items are mapped through and the object property called 'totalCount' has the figure stored that indicates the total number of reactions for each emoji.
+Each of these items is mapped through and the object property called 'totalCount' has the figure stored that indicates the total number of reactions for each emoji.

 ```js:title=console.log(json.data.repository.issue.reactionGroups)
 reactions = [